tylerbcrawford/monsterr-media-server/cline_docs/activeContext.md

    * Ensure all visual elements are consistent with the design guide
    * ✅ Test dark/light mode toggle functionality across all pages
    * ✅ Implement shared CSS architecture for better maintainability
+   * ✅ Standardize typography and styling across all pages

 2. **Documentation Updates**
    * Update documentation to reflect the new setup wizard structure